This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may need to wear a fabric support device similar to a jock strap to decrease swelling.

-Ask your primary healthcare provider how to care for your incision after surgery.
+Ask your healthcare provider how to care for your incision after surgery.

 - The swelling gets worse or does not go away.